 Your main focus will be targeting those users wanting to contact the seller immediately.
-For this intent, you will need the lead form for each product and service listed to be easily accessible from the page that the search engine refers the user to.
-This includes ensuring that both the page the user reaches from the SERP and the next step is secure, fast, and 100% mobile friendly.
+For this intent, you will need the lead form for each product and service listed to be easily accessible from the page the search engine refers the user to.
+This includes ensuring that the page the user reaches from the SERP and that the next step is secure, fast, and 100% mobile-friendly.

-Again, present easy-to-follow links to the relevant features and content of your site from these landing pages to accommodate users with such intentions.
-Where the data supports it, create more of these alternative intent pages and optimize them to become standalone landing pages, but this time with clear links to the buyer-focused parts of your site that relate to the user’s keywords.
+Again, present easy-to-follow links to your site’s relevant features and content from these landing pages to accommodate users with such intentions.
+Where the data supports it, create more alternative intent pages and optimize them to become standalone landing pages, but this time with clear links to the buyer-focused parts of your site that relate to the user’s keywords.

 Attracting sellers to your platform has mostly been a marketing or sales function.
 But SEO must not be overlooked for targeting these users.
 Most sellers will likely come across your site using similar keywords to the buyers.
 The sellers can again be targeted with clear links to ‘post’ their content online – or to contact the sales team if this is your intention.

 Your marketplace’s ad forms should be as dynamic as your listing pages to target these users.
 Page titles and other technical SEO requirements adjust dynamically depending on the users’ choices.
 Then complete the optimization of these pages by including keywords that are being used by sellers in your markets, for eg ‘sell used iPhone ‘